lwindolf/wurmterm-backend/README.md

 To interactively start use

-    backend/wurm
+    cd backend
+    ./wurm

-which will both start the backend if needed and launch the web GUI.
+which will both start the backend if needed and launch the PWA.
 Note that you can install the web GUI as a local app (PWA) when using Google Chrome.

+To start the frontend locally

+    cd frontend
+    python3 -m http.server

 ## Installation